Crawl Space Vents

-The better idea, in my opinion, is to install a high-performance vapor retarder over the soil in the crawl space in addition to the building code-required foundation vents.
+The better idea, in my opinion, is to install a high-performance cross-laminated vapor retarder over the soil in the crawl space in addition to the building code-required foundation vents.
 This vapor retarder needs to lap up onto the sides of the foundation and be secured to the wall with treated lumber or rot-resistant wood strips.
-The best vapor retarders come with special tape that allows you to permanently seal any seams where the vapor retarder laps over itself or is cut around objects that stick up through the ground in the crawl space.
+Tu-Tuf is a great vapor barrier that's been around for years and works well.

 These vapor retarders block the water vapor and effectively cancel out the need for the crawl space vents.
 But be careful: My theory may not be synchronized with your local building code if you decide to build another room addition.

 But if you do not install vents, you must insulate the side walls of the crawl space and the heating contractor must pipe in a small amount of conditioned air into the space.
 Furthermore, the foundation insulation must be fireproof or if it is not, it must be covered with a fireproof material.

 The bottom line is if you install the high-performance vapor retarders correctly, you can forget about your vents.
 I don't care if you keep them open or closed, it will make little difference.

 Crawl space ventilation is another prime example of how the building code can be argued to be a set of minimum specifications.
 The building code is indeed a wonderful set of regulations, but it by no means offers a builder or a homeowner the best possible way to do a task.

 The best defense against water vapor problems in crawl spaces is to keep the water in the soil and don't let it enter the crawl space at all.
 The same is true for concrete slabs poured on grade.